vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/0/introduction.md

 we could say epiphanies, divine and cosmic—of the Goddess are placed.

-This ritual placing \(or imposition\) being sixfold, it is called *ṣ o ḍ hānyāsa* .
+This ritual placing \(or imposition\) being sixfold, it is called *ṣ oḍhānyāsa* .
 It is considered particularly important and effi

 cacious.
 It is prescribed and